underethsea/wineth-docs/docs/intro.md

-# The Optimistic power of ETH

-## Everyone wins

-This pool showcases the power of Ethereum.

-- By depositing you are guaranteed to win by supporting a good cause.
+# Save, Win, & Support Public Goods

+## Welcome to winETH 👋
+winETH is a charitable prize vault powered by PoolTogether & Aave on Optimism.

+It's a Win-Win situation:
-- You have a chance to win WETH prizes in every weeks draw.
+- You have a chance to win WETH prizes in daily draws.
+- You're already winning by supporting public goods
-- You don't lose any principal (your original deposit).
+- You never lose your principal.

-It's not a lottery, you save and you win, and nobody loses.
+For the first six months (until April 3rd, 2025), depositors earn additional bonus rewards.
+[Learn more](<insertlink>)

-## How it works?
+## How does it work?

-USDC is deposited into Aave which generates yield from lending to borrowers.
-This yield is contributed to the PoolTogether prize pool.
-The prize pool creates winners every day.
+USDC is deposited into an Aave market to generate yield from lending to borrowers.
+This yield is contributed to the PoolTogether prize pool, giving depositors a chance to win.
+The prize pool automatically distributes prizes every day.

-1/3 of the yield generated is contributed to a good cause.
+1/3 of all yield generated through winETH deposits is forwarded to a good cause, picked by depositors.
+The current beneficiary is Protocol Guild.

+## About PoolTogether
+PoolTogether is a protocol for prize savings, designed to make saving money fun and rewarding.
+By depositing tokens, anyone gets a chance to win prizes without losing their principle.
+The more you save, the better your odds of winning.
+No Loss.

+The first version of PoolTogether was launched in 2019.
+Since then, the protocol has awarded millions of dollars in prizes.
+The latest release is accessible through several apps at [pooltogether.com/interfaces](https://pooltogether.com/interfaces).